Spirogyra

 Spirogyra (common names include water silk, mermaid's tresses, and blanket weed) is a genus of filamentous charophyte green algae of the order Zygnematales, named for the helical or spiral arrangement of the chloroplasts that is characteristic of the genus.
-Spirogyra species, of which there are more than 400, are commonly found in freshwater habitats.
-Spirogyra measures approximately 10 to 100 μm in width and may grow to several centimetres in length.
-It is often observed as green slimy patches on the ground near ponds and other water bodies having stagnant water.
+Spirogyra species, of which there are more than 500, are commonly found in freshwater habitats.
+Spirogyra measures approximately 10 to 150 micrometres in width (though not usually more than 60) and may grow to several centimetres in length.

-General characteristics

-Spirogyra is very common in relatively clear eutrophic water, developing slimy filamentous green masses.
-In spring Spirogyra grows under water, but when there is enough sunlight and warmth they produce large amounts of oxygen, adhering as bubbles between the tangled filaments.
-The filamentous masses come to the surface and become visible as slimy green mats.
-Spirogyra has a cell wall, nucleus, pyrenoid, and spiral chloroplasts.
+Distribution

+Spirogyra can be found on every continent on Earth, including Antarctica.
+It is freshwater algae, found in rivers, ponds, and other such bodies of water.

+Taxonomy

+The genus Spirogyra was named by German naturalist Johann Heinrich Friedrich Link in 1820.
+The lectotype, Spirogyra porticalis was designated in 1952 by Paul C. Silvia.

 Reproduction

 Spirogyra can reproduce both sexually and asexually.
 In vegetative reproduction, fragmentation takes place, and Spirogyra simply undergoes intercalary cell division to extend the length of the new filaments.

 Sexual reproduction is of two types: